 Having written numerous custom code transpilers and generators, I was able to make the program perform sufficient compile-time analysis and generate equivalent and fairly clean JS code for input GML.

 Having worked with GameMaker's HTML5 target since it's introduction, I was able to make the generated code "link up" with a running GMS-HTML5 game, allowing it to use the built-in functions directly.
-And not only that, but I actually made the tool "patch up" multiple built-in functions which were not working like their non-web implementations.
+And not only that, but I actually made the tool "patch up" multiple built-in functions which were not working like their non-web counterparts (an issue that I was able to personally address few years later).

 The result is a web-based piece of software which a allows the user to write and run practically any GameMaker code right in the browser.
 While there are, of course, some limitations, it is considered very impressive, and is something that wasn't previously thought as be possible at all.